ErikKalkoken/EveStarmapVR/readme.txt

 For reference this demo has been developed and tested with the following system configuration:
 - Windows 7 64-Bit
 - Intel i7-4770K, 16 GB RAM
-- Oculus Rift DK2
+- Oculus Rift CV 1
 - NVIDIA GTX 970
-- Oculus PC SDK 0.8.0 Beta
-- Unity 5.3.2 Personal Edition
+- Unity 2018.2.14f1 Personal Edition

 6. Sources
 ----------------------------------------------